Phillip Hutchinson: Rampage

-On February 9, 1988, at around 11:20 a.m., Hutchinson entered the Rio Grande Operating Credit Union office in north Denver, armed with a .357 Luger handgun, and robbed the 18-year-old teller at gunpoint for approximately $3,000.
+On February 9, 1988, at around 11:20 a.m., Hutchinson entered the Rio Grande Operating Credit Union office in north Denver, armed with a .357 Revolver handgun, and robbed the 18-year-old teller at gunpoint for approximately $3,000.
 Hutchinson put the money in a suitcase and fled the scene, but the teller saw his vehicle, a brown Chevrolet K5 Blazer, and called 9-1-1 to alert the Denver Police Department.
 Police managed to quickly identify and intercept the vehicle, but Hutchinson refused to stop, traveling at speeds of up to 60 or 80 miles per hour, forcing several vehicles off the road, and making multiple intentional near-misses with oncoming police cruisers.
 A KCNC-TV news helicopter, flown by pilot Mike Silva and carrying cameraman Jim Stair, was filming aerial shots for a newscast about highway construction when it was informed of the incident; Silva opted to join the pursuit, with Stair filming Hutchinson's vehicle as it fled.

 Hutchinson fled northbound on Tennyson Street and headed directly toward an unmarked cruiser that was attempting to block the road in front of him.
-The two detectives inside the cruiser attempted to escape, but 54-year-old Detective Robert "Bob" Wallis was struck by Hutchinson while exiting the cruiser.
+The two detectives (Detective Robert "Bob" Wallis and Sgt.
+Russell Parisi) inside the cruiser attempted to escape, but 51-year-old Wallis was struck by Hutchinson while exiting the cruiser.
 Wallis' body was sent flying approximately 130 feet from the impact, killing him instantly and forcing the pursuing officers to stop.
 With the police no longer chasing him, Hutchinson continued to drive away, but Silva and Stair followed him.
-Silva and Stair, unable to directly communicate with the Denver PD, called the KCNC studio and told them to call 9-1-1 and relay information between them, allowing them to communicate with the police, albeit with a delay of roughly one or two minutes.
+The two, unable to directly communicate with the Denver PD, called the KCNC studio and told them to call 9-1-1 and relay information between them, allowing them to communicate with the police, albeit with a delay of roughly one or two minutes.